MolSSI-Education/python-package-best-practices/_episodes/03-github.md

 {: .bash}

 ~~~
-On branch master
+On branch main
-Your branch is up to date with 'origin/master'.
+Your branch is up to date with 'origin/main'.

 Untracked files:
   (use "git add <file>..." to include in what will be committed)